The Invasion (professional wrestling): WWF gains momentum; Return of The Rock

-The Chris Jericho/The Rock Feud: The Alliance Comeback
+The Alliance rebounds

-There were several interpromotional matches after Unforgiven.
-Furthermore, a crucial plot point formed when, on the October 8 airing of Raw, Jericho and The Rock teamed up against Shane McMahon and Rob Van Dam.
+There were several inter-promotional matches after Unforgiven.
+Furthermore, a crucial plot point formed when, on the October 8 airing of Raw, Chris Jericho and The Rock teamed up against Shane McMahon and Rob Van Dam.
 During the match, Jericho mistakenly struck The Rock with a steel chair, costing them the match.
 The Rock confronted Jericho backstage after the match, leading to a brawl between the two.
-The two of them began a feud, although they often tagged together, had similar gimmicks of hurling comedic insults at Stephanie McMahon, and at one point won the WWF Tag Team Championship.
+The two of them began a feud, despite both remaining loyal to the WWF, during which they often tagged together, regularly hurled comedic insults together at ECW's Stephanie McMahon, and, at one point, won the WWF Tag Team Championship.

-Also that night, Steve Austin and Kurt Angle faced off for the WWF Championship, and then-WWF Commissioner William Regal, who sat at ringside to ensure a fair match would take place, hit Kurt Angle with the belt, thereby backstabbing the WWF and costing Angle the title.
-On the following October 11 episode of SmackDown!, Linda McMahon promptly fired Regal from his position as WWF Commissioner, and named Mick Foley as his replacement.
-Regal, himself a former WCW employee, was then declared the Commissioner of the Alliance by Shane and Stephanie.
+Also that night, Stone Cold Steve Austin and Kurt Angle faced off for the WWF Championship, and the WWF Commissioner William Regal, who sat at ringside to ensure a fair match would take place, hit Kurt Angle with the belt, thereby backstabbing the WWF and costing Angle the title.
+On the October 11 episode of SmackDown!, WWF CEO Linda McMahon promptly fired Regal from his position as WWF Commissioner, and named Mick Foley as his replacement.
+Regal, himself a former WCW employee, was then declared the Alliance Commissioner by Shane and Stephanie.

-The feud between Jericho and The Rock built up to a match at No Mercy on October 21, where Jericho beat the Rock to win the WCW Championship (Jericho's first world title), and Steve Austin defeated Angle and Rob Van Dam to retain his WWF Championship.
+The feud between Jericho and The Rock built up to a match at No Mercy on October 21, where Jericho beat The Rock to win the WCW Championship (Jericho's first world title).
+Also at No Mercy, Stone Cold Steve Austin defeated Angle and Rob Van Dam to retain his WWF Championship.

-On the October 29 episode of Raw, Shane McMahon told his father, Vince McMahon, that a member of the WWF would jump ship to the Alliance that night.
-Later that same night, Kurt Angle backstabbed the WWF by hitting Jericho, The Rock, Undertaker, and Kane with steel chairs.
-On the following episode of SmackDown! on November 1, Angle, who originally led the WWF wrestlers, explained that he represented what is great about America—he was a winner, and his defection came from his decision to fight along the winning side.
+On the October 29 episode of Raw, Shane McMahon told his father, Mr. McMahon, that a member of Team WWF would jump ship to The Alliance that night.
+Later that same night, Kurt Angle backstabbed the WWF by hitting Jericho, The Rock, The Undertaker, and Kane with steel chairs by joining The Alliance; ironically Angle intended to join ECW in 1996 but backed out due to the crucifixion incident.
+On the November 1 episode of SmackDown!, Angle, who originally led the WWF wrestlers, explained that he represented what is great about America — he was a winner, and his defection came from his decision to fight along the winning side.
 That side included Steve Austin, a man Angle claimed knew how to win.